-are where participants receive stigma-free services.
-The Family Centers are community based and community driven.
-The Centers work with individuals and families to build strong ties to their neighborhood schools and the larger community.
+Family Centers offer its participants stigma-free services.
+Family Centers are community based and community driven.
+Centers work with individuals and families to build strong ties to their neighborhood schools and the larger community.
 Although each of the Family Centers are located in very different communities and have different foci, both sites offer the following:

-The Sundays Project is a collaboration with the Department of Education and provides culture driven learning opportunities for families from the islands of Chuuk, Marshalls, Palau, Pohnpei, and other COFA Nations people.
+The Sundays Project is a collaboration with the Department of Education and provides culture driven learning opportunities for families from The Federated States of Micronesia, the Marshall Island, Palau, and others who are new to Hawaii.
 The overall goal is to reduce the current high rates of absenteeism in the public schools.
 The Sundays Project has demonstrated significant success with engaging parents and in reducing rates of absenteeism.

 Who are the Family Centers for?